webforj/webforj-documentation/docs/components/splitter.md

 <JavadocLink type="foundation" location="com/webforj/component/layout/splitter/Splitter" top='true'/>

-The `Splitter` component, designed to divide and resize content within your app, encapsulates two resizable components, the master and the detail components.
+The `Splitter` component, designed to divide and resize content within your app, encapsulates two resizable components: the master and the detail components.
 A divider separates these components, allowing users to dynamically adjust each component's size according to their preferences.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/SplitterBasic?'